 Activating Urban Communities Through Tech

-When you think about it, everyone is part of multiple communities: From the largest scale of a globally-connected social network, to the scale of a city, neighborhood, school, down to the micro-scale of groups of friends and family.
+Everyone is part of multiple communities: from the largest scale of a globally-connected social network, to the scale of a city, neighborhood, school, down to the micro-scale of groups of friends and family.
 Technology largely targets the largest and the smallest scales.
 It assumes that the middle stuff just gets figured out.
-Or hey, you could always just make a group on Facebook — oddly, this is one of the only real-time platforms for intermediate-scaled communities to find identity and interaction.
+Or you could always just make a group on Facebook — oddly, this is one of the only real-time platforms for intermediate-scaled communities to find identity and interaction.

-Social networks weren’t originally built to create social-media-clingy weirdos or create a feeling of intrusion — they were meant to create a community, a feeling of inclusion.
+Original concepts for social networks weren’t to create clinginess or a feeling of intrusion — they were meant to create digital community, a feeling of inclusion.
 Their goals were noble (at least I’d like to believe).
-The problem to me is creating a “community” with an environment that is self-indulgent, while at the same time detached, intangible, and mostly irrelevant to daily life and surroundings.
+The problem to me is creating a “community” with an environment that is 1) self-indulgent and 2) detached, intangible, and mostly irrelevant to daily life and surroundings.
 None of these things are present in a healthy community.

 The gap in scale

 The moments I’ve found the hole in communal, local platforms to be most void is when I recently moved to New York.
-Suddenly, I realized that I was in a city and neighborhood with so many people and things happening around me — the ultimate urban community to interact with and learn from.
+I realized that I was in a city and neighborhood with so many people and things happening around me.
+It’s the ultimate urban community to interact with and learn from.
 The energy was there but I couldn’t tap into it.
 Something that should feel communal actually felt isolating.

 Communities can and should find their way into technology at more diverse scales of interaction.
 That gap I mentioned before is one that location-centric, tangible networks can fill.
-Wherever there’s density of people, there is the potential for a rich and fruitful community — And there’s no place more densely-populated than cities.
+Wherever there’s density of people, there is the potential for a rich and fruitful community.

 The Urban Potential